 - To solve a martial problem: Different kinds of violence require different training.
 An elderly woman worried about assault and robbery needs different skills than a teenaged infantryman.
 A kickboxer needs different skills than a patrol cop.
 It is the martial nature of the problem which separates martial arts from logging or dancing, but not all problems are the same.
 To horribly generalize, traditional (pre-20th-century) martial arts are oriented around duelling, and skills for duelling have very little in common with skills for surviving an assault.

 I am confused when sport fencers talk about learning a weapon (or even worse, a specific subtype: thinking a manual teaches “rondel dagger” not “dagger” because the pictures show one form).
 Give any competent fighter any reasonable weapon, and they should be able to put it to use.
 Martial arts often chose wrestling, a one-handed weapon, a pair of weapons, a two-handed weapon and a staff weapon as the ideal balance.
 Put a Song dynasty jian or an eighteenth-century German hanger in the hand of a student of Fabris, Sainct Didier, and Thibault and they will all use it effectively but differently.
-If you just want to learn to fight, there is no reason to study any martial art before the late 19th century (Matt Easton said the quiet part loud when he suggested that a book published in British Columbia in 1912 is the best sabre and broadsword manual in English, but Maestro William Gaugler’s students could have worked anyone through the argument back when I was in the historical fencing community).
+If you just want to learn to fight, there is no reason to study any martial art before the late 19th century (Matt Easton said the quiet part loud when he suggested that a book written in British Columbia in 1911 is the best sabre and broadsword manual in English, but Maestro William Gaugler’s students could have worked anyone through the argument back when I was in the historical fencing community).
 As I said, a martial art is a subset of all the possible ways of moving effectively in combat.
 It is not a user’s manual for a spada da cavalo, Milanese, Modello 1411 or a Messer, Langes Kampf-, Konstruktion 1532 and it is not an encyclopedia of everything you could possibly do in a fight.
 When two fighters take different approaches, their skill determines who can bring about a situation where one approach has the advantage.
 It is a poor worker who blames their tools, and a poor fighter who tries to find the ultimate fighting art instead of putting in the hours so that their weapon and their body move on command.
 Doing something quickly and vigorously is better than spending a second dithering about what is best.

 I think it says something about me that after I travelled physically and spiritually to meet so many weird and wonderful people, and worked hard to understand their ideas, I tweaked this definition rather than change it.